Library and Archive Collections

 Library

-SFAAHCS maintains a non-circulating library of books, journals, pamphlets and audio-visual materials written by and/or about African Americans, African American history, culture, art, life and contributions to society.
-It contains many first and unique editions and rare books depicting African and United States history, reference materials, rare political, war effort and anti-racist pamphlets, print copies of unique journals, magazines, newspapers, etc., fiction, poetry, other non-fiction, books for juveniles, and a variety of audio-visual materials.
+The Society maintains a small, non-circulating library of books, journals, pamphlets and audio-visual materials written by and/or about African Americans, African American history, culture, art, life and contributions to society.
+It contains: many first and unique editions and rare books: African and United States history: reference materials; political, war effort and anti-racist pamphlets; print copies of unique journals, magazines, newspapers; fiction, poetry, other non-fiction, and a variety of audio-visual materials.

 The library is accessible during Society operating hours, or by appointment.